freedomofpress/securedrop/docs/ubuntu_config.md

 # Preparing Ubuntu servers for installation

 The *Application Server* and the *Monitor Server* require [Ubuntu Server 14.04.1 LTS (Trusty Tahr)](http://www.ubuntu.com/download/server).
 SecureDrop is only supported for 64-bit platforms, so make sure you use the 64-bit images, which have a *-amd64* suffix.
 Download the ISO, burn it to CDs, and begin installing it on each of these computers.
+Optionally, you can create a bootable USB stick from which you can install the operating system (see instructions for doing this on [OS X](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-mac-osx), [Ubuntu](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu) and [Windows](http://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows)).

  The following setup process is the same for each server.

 After booting the the Ubuntu Server CD, select *Install Ubuntu Server*.